 - They have an unclear legal status.
 Who to address in court?
 The programmer, the other party?

 - They don’t offer the same legal status.
 A contract might be certified by a notary.
 A smart contract is only guaranteed by its code.

 Of course, there are several methods to tackle these problems.
 A smart contract can offer the option for future updates.
-Same goes for the legal issues.
-They could very soon be solved by new laws and regulations covering this new form of contracts.
+The same goes for the legal issues.
+They could very soon be solved by new laws and regulations covering this new form of contract.